 I am that guy who your dad told you never to be if you want to “get ahead”.
 After all, I don’t want a career any more.
 Careers mean jobs.

 related post: I am not looking for a career, and here’s why

-While everybody else seems to want the next big promotion, impressive sounding job title or their yearly cost-of-living “we are only doing this because we absolutely have to” raise from their organization, the gleefully unimportant folks are quietly taking care of business, without worry.
+While everybody else seems to want the next big promotion, an impressive job title or their yearly cost-of-living “we are only doing this because we absolutely have to” raise from their organization, the gleefully unimportant folks are quietly taking care of business, without worry.

-To the gleefully unimportant who want to retire early and in relatively stress-free bliss, the next raise means nothing.
+To the gleefully unimportant who want to retire early in relatively stress-free bliss, the next raise means nothing.
 Performance reviews are trivial.
 And all the hot air that emanates from one meeting after another?
 It’s brushed aside and quickly forgotten.

 Meetings don’t matter.
 Corporate policies are like gnats slamming into your windshield as you drive to and from work.
 They are hardly noticed.